Cuba without electricity after hurricane hammers power grid

 Ian hit a Cuba that has been struggling with an economic crisis and has faced frequent power outages in recent months.
 It made landfall as a Category 3 storm on the island’s western end, devastating Pinar del Río province, where much of the tobacco used for Cuba’s iconic cigars is grown.

-Tens of thousands of people were evacuated and others fled the area ahead of the arrival of Ian, which caused flooding, damaged houses and blew toppled trees.
-Authorities were still assessing the damage, although no victims had been reported by Tuesday night.
+Tens of thousands of people were evacuated and others fled the area ahead of the arrival of Ian, which caused flooding, damaged houses and toppled trees.
+Authorities were still assessing the damage, although no fatalities had been reported by Tuesday night.

 Ian’s winds damaged one of Cuba’s most important tobacco farms in La Robaina.